Journalists, media under attack from hackers - Google researchers

 Both researchers declined to go into detail about how Google monitors such attacks, but said it "tracks the state actors that attack our users."
 Recipients of such emails in Google's Gmail service typically receive a warning message.

-Security researcher Ashkan Soltani said in an earlier Twitter post that nine of the top-25 news websites use Google (GOOG.O) for hosted email services.
-The list is based on traffic volumes measured by Alexa, a web information firm owned by Amazon.com Inc (AMZN.O).
+Security researcher Ashkan Soltani said in an earlier Twitter post that nine of the top-25 news websites use Google for hosted email services.
+The list is based on traffic volumes measured by Alexa, a web information firm owned by Amazon.com Inc.

 California-headquartered Google also owns VirusTotal, a website that analyses files and websites to check for malicious content.